Kweku George Ricketts-Hagan

-Kweku George Ricketts-Hagan is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Cape Coast South Constituency in the Central Region on the ticket of the National Democratic Congress.
+Kweku George Ricketts-Hagan (born 1963) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Cape Coast South Constituency in the Central Region on the ticket of the National Democratic Congress.

 Early life and education

 Ricketts-Hagan was born on 21 August 1963 in Cape Coast in the Central Region of Ghana.
 He holds an MBA from the University of Chicago Business School and a master's degree in Financial Economics from the University of London.

 Career

 Ricketts-Hagan was the managing director of SAS Finance Group.

 Politics

 Ricketts-Hagan is a member of the National Democratic Congress.
 He is currently the member of parliament representative for the Cape Coast South Constituency.

 2016 elections

 In the 2016 Ghanaian general elections, he won the Cape Coast South Constituency parliamentary seat with 20,456 votes making 49.8% of the total votes cast whilst the NPP parliamentary candidate Michael Arthur Dadzie had 19,718 votes making 48.0% of the total votes cast, the PPP parliamentary candidate Bright Edem Droefenu had 606 votes making 1.5% of the total votes cast, an Independent parliamentary candidate Mr. Albert Isaac Kofi Cobbinah had 203 votes making 0.5% of the total votes cast and the CPP parliamentary candidate Ato Aidoo-Nyanor had 78 votes making 0.2% of the total votes cast.